petk/php-build-system/docs/evolution.md

 ## PHP 5.0 (2004)

-In 2003, a new additional Windows dedicated build system for building PHP on Windows systems was developed and added to PHP 5.0 released in 2004.
+In 2003, a new additional Windows dedicated build system for building PHP on Windows systems has been developed and added to PHP 5.0 released in 2004.
-Freedesktop's `pkg-config` tool was optionally used in PHP Autotools-based \*nix build system to find the OpenSSL dependency on the system.
+Freedesktop's `pkg-config` tool has been optionally used in PHP Autotools-based
+\*nix build system to find the OpenSSL dependency on the system.

 <details>
 <summary>Changelog</summary>